First bounds on effective muon interactions using the NA64$\mu$ experiment at CERN: Introduction

 In this context, muon-specific interactions offer a particularly interesting opportunity since the parameter space for neutral current (NC) four-lepton effective operators involving muons remains largely untested.
-While previously unconstrained NC operators involving quarks and tau leptons are started to be probed by neutrino oscillation and CE$\nu$NS experiments~\cite{Coloma:2024ict}, some four-lepton operators involving muon and tau flavors remain unbounded~\cite{Falkowski:2017pss,Breso-Pla:2023tnz}.
+While previously unconstrained NC operators involving quarks and tau leptons are started to be probed by neutrino oscillation and CE$\nu$NS experiments~\cite{Coloma:2024ict}, some four-lepton operators involving muon and tau flavors remain unbounded by laboratory experiments~\cite{Falkowski:2017pss,Breso-Pla:2023tnz}.
 If extra beyond SM symmetries inducing strong correlations among different flavors are invoked, those operators can be indirectly constrained (see for instance~\cite{Allwicher:2023shc}).
-However, direct experimental probes have not been considered yet in the literature.
+Limits from SN $1987$A cooling on generic effective four-fermion operators that couple muons to long-lived dark fermions, with masses up to $\sim100$ MeV, under reasonable assumptions, have been extracted in~\cite{Manzari:2023gkt}.
+However, direct laboratory probes have not been considered yet in the literature.
 The NA64 experiment at CERN has recently published the first results of its muon program, NA64$\mu$, which offers a unique way to probe such operators \cite{NA64:2024klw}.
-NA64$\mu$, employs a high-energy muon beam combined with a missing energy-momentum technique to search for new light states coupled to muons.
+NA64$\mu$ employs a high-energy muon beam combined with a missing energy-momentum technique to search for new light states coupled to muons.
 In this work, we reinterpret NA64$\mu$ data in the framework of SMEFT and $\nu$SMEFT to derive new bounds on dimension-six four-fermion effective operators involving muons.
 Our results represent the first direct experimental constraints on a broad class of operators that can be probed via elastic muon-nucleus scattering with missing energy signatures, demonstrating the potential of NA64$\mu$ to probe these interactions.
 With future upgrades, the total integrated luminosity of the experiment is expected to increase by up to 3 orders of magnitude \cite{NA64:2024nwj}.